 - How the Arc fits into the new government’s regional development and infrastructure strategy.

 The conference will also provide an opportunity to consider the next steps for the Arc’s four Local Industrial Strategies - for Oxfordshire, Cambridgeshire and Peterborough, Buckinghamshire and South East Midlands - that were launched this summer.

 There will be keynote addresses from: Kris Krasnowski, Deputy Director, Housing Delivery, Oxford - Cambridge Arc, Ministry of Housing, Communities and Local Government and Bridget Rosewell, Commissioner, National Infrastructure Commission.

-Further speakers include: Professor Chas Bountra, Pro-Vice Chancellor for Innovation, University of Oxford; Rob Brighouse, Chairman, East West Rail Company; Naomi Green, Head of Technical Programme, England’s Economic Heartland; Richard Harrington, Chief Executive Officer, Buckinghamshire Local Enterprise Partnership and Councillor Barry Wood, Chair, The Arc Leaders Group.
+Further speakers include: Kevin Bolt, Chief Executive, Bedfordshire Pilgrims Housing Association; Professor Chas Bountra, Pro-Vice Chancellor for Innovation, University of Oxford; Rob Brighouse, Chairman, East West Railway Company; Naomi Green, Head of Technical Programme, England’s Economic Heartland; Richard Harrington, Chief Executive Officer, Buckinghamshire Local Enterprise Partnership and Councillor Barry Wood, Chair, The Arc Leaders Group.

 - Next steps for developing the Arc;

 - Realising the full economic benefits of the Arc - innovation, collaboration and linking the four Local Industrial Strategies:

 - Collaboration, pooling resources and spreading economic growth across the region;